bserem/bserem.github.io/BOA_Session_Drupal_Camp_Greece_2016/README.md

 ### Path to enlightenment

-If you answered yes on the previous slide, except the happy and sleep questions, then BOA might interest you.
+If you answered yes on the previous slide, except for the happy and sleep questions, then BOA might interest you.

 BOA is not for the faint of heart.
 You will have control of your machine, and you will be able to do many great things with it.

+Note:
+* If you host BOA youselves, you will be root.
+This is a good thing.
+* If you go for hosted BOA, you have less things to worry for.

+---

+## BOA

 ---